amartinrmit/pypadf/README.md

     python make-mask.py ./demo/output/diff/hex_0.npy ./demo/output/mask/hex_mask.npy

 #### Correlate the Diffraction Patterns

 Correlate 6 diffraction patterns.
 The number of patterns will be split into two correlation functions, an A half from 3 patterns, and a B half from the other 3 patterns.

     python difftocorr.py --config ./demo/configs/config_hex_corr.txt

-Again, parameters can be overrided on the command line.

-    python difftocorr.py --config ./demo/configs/config_hex_corr.txt --npatterns 1000

 This will generate new config files to plot the correlation and create the PADF

+#### Diffraction and correlate

+If you don't want to save 1000 diffraction patterns, then you can run diffract and correlate to generate the patterns, and correlate directly.

+    python diffract_and_correlate.py --config .///.;.

 #### View correlation